Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Main lemma

-Let $e_1,\dotsc,e_m$ be the coordinates on $\R^m$, the ambient space of $\New(g)$.
+Let $e_1,\dotsc,e_m$ be the coordinate functions on $\R^m$, the ambient space of $\New(g)$; that is, $e_i\colon \R^m \to \R$ is projection onto the $i$-th coordinate.
 Let $K$ denote the subspace of $\R^m$ defined by the equations $e_i = 0$ for each $i$ such that $y_i \in \ker(\pi)$.
 Let $P$ be the intersection of $\New(g)$ with $K$, considered as a polytope in $K$; since all vertices of $\New(g)$ are non-negative, intersecting $\New(g)$ with a coordinate hyperplane, $e_i = 0$, results in a face of $\New(g)$, and thus $P$ is a face of $\New(g)$.
 Note that $P$ is exactly the convex hull of the exponent vectors of monomials in $g$ that are disjoint from $\ker(\pi)$.
 In particular, since $\pi$ is multiplicative on monomials, it induces a \emph{linear} map $\ell_\pi$ from $K$ to $\R^n$ (the ambient space of $\New(f)$).
 By the previous paragraph, the exponent vectors of $f$ are exactly $\ell_\pi$ applied to the exponent vectors of monomials in $g$ that are disjoint from $\ker(\pi)$.
 By the linearity of $\ell_\pi$ and the convexity of $P$ and $\New(f)$, we have that $\New(f) = \ell_\pi(P)$, so $P$ is an extension of $\New(f)$.
 Since $P$ is defined by intersecting $\New(g)$ with additional linear equations, the lemma follows. \end{proof}

 Several partial converses to our Main Lemma also hold.
-Perhaps the most natural and interesting of these is:
+Perhaps the most natural and interesting of these is the following.